-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “P-Block Elements – Interhalogen Compounds”.
+This set of Class 12 Chemistry Chapter 7 Multiple Choice Questions & Answers (MCQs) focuses on “P-Block Elements – Interhalogen Compounds”.

 1. Which is the least basic trihalide of nitrogen?